What is Self-Talk?

 The use of this strategy is associated with multiple benefits:

-- Increased ability to cope with challenges and changes
+• Increased ability to cope with challenges, change and uncertainty

 If you wouldn’t say it to a loved one, do not say it to yourself!